Runtimes

 Production prerequisites (GCP)

-If you’re running the supported production deployment on Google Cloud, you also need:
+If you’re running the supported production deployment on Google Cloud, you also need:- A GCP project for the shared apps environment.

 - A Terraform Cloud / HCP Terraform organization and workspaces.